esphome/esphome-docs/components/key_provider.rst

 Configuration variables:

 This component has no configuration variables.
+Adding the configuration entry is optional, as the components requiring it will automatically load it.

 See Also
 --------